 Existing patents can be narrowed, invalidated or unenforceable due to a variety of grounds, including lack of novelty, creativity, and deficiencies in patent application.
 In China, a patent must have novelty, creativity and practical applicability.
 Under the PRC Patent Law, novelty means that before a patent application is filed, no identical invention or utility model has been publicly disclosed in any publication in China or overseas or has been publicly used or made known to the public by any other means, whether in or outside of China, nor has any other person filed with the patent authority an application that describes an identical invention or utility model and is recorded in patent application documents or patent documents published after the filing date.
 Creativity means that, compared with existing technology, an invention has prominent substantial features and represents notable progress, and a utility model has substantial features and represents any progress.
-Practical applicability means an invention or utility model can be manufactured or used and may produce positive results.
-Patents in China are filed with the State Intellectual Property Office, or SIPO.
-Normally, the SIPO publishes an application for an invention patent within 18 months after the filing date, which may be shortened at the request of applicant.
+Practical applicability means an invention or utility model can application for an invention patent within 18 months after the filing date, which may be shortened at the request of applicant.
 The applicant must apply to the SIPO for a substantive examination within three years from the date of application.